UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 another, this may create issues.
 Therefore it is not only important to know that e.g. `scipy` depends on `numpy` and `matplotlib`, but also could be that it depends on `numpy` version >= 1.19.5 and `matplotlib` version >= 2. `numpy` version 1.5 in this case would not be sufficient.

+Conda keeps track of the dependencies between packages and platforms; the Conda package format is identical across platforms and operating systems.

 ### Environments